onadj/Interactive-Frontend-Development-Project-/README.md

  2.TOP DESTINATION = At this page user can see 8 top destination in the world to drive RV's:  in Scotland, California, East Coast Australia, Namibia, Japan, New Zealand, Chile and Canada.
 Every destination has description and map with markers with point of interest.
  3.RECOMEND TRIP = At this page user can recommend trip, there is form where user can put his own name, e-mail and text with recommended destination
  4. BEFORE YOU GO = At this page user can make his own checklist before going on trip(such as check house before leaving, money, documents, its RV ok for drive, spare tyre, water...
 User can add, mark as completed and delete when some of things is done.

+---

-Skeleton
+# Skeleton
 Wireframe

-Surface
+# Surface

 Minimalistic design in shape of grey color.
 I gave a lot of attention to the pages according to the photos and videos, so that the user would have a great travel experience and to get his attention.

+---

-Features
+# Features

-Current Features
+Current Features:

 Visualizing a information of MotorHome concept idea
 Goals: Find page which has simplified information about RV's, find some facts about, find destination to travel, inform yourself of benefits, recommend trip, if choose to travel make own checklist
 Responsive Design

-Features Left to Implement
+Features Left to Implement:

 Choosing Starting and End point of travel with Road route Adding options to send images and videos from  RECOMEND TRIP page.
 Adding calendar with Club Of MotorHome Lovers meeting Adding parkways for Rv's

+---

-Technologies used
+# Technologies used

 HTML

 CSS

 JavaScript

 Bootstrap 4.4.1 (getbootstrap.com)

-jQuery 3.4.1 (jQuery.com) to access DOM elements quicker, and react to user input Google Fonts (fonts.google.com)
+jQuery 3.4.1 (jQuery.com) to access DOM elements quicker, and react to user input

+Google Fonts (fonts.google.com)

 GitPod (gitpod.io) IDE

 GitHub (github.com) for sharing

 Git (for version control)

-Google Calendar API (https://developers.google.com/calendar/) for creating maps JS Software Development Kit (SDK) for sending emails (EmailJS)
+Google Maps API for creating maps, markers

+JS Software Development Kit (SDK) for sending emails (EmailJS)

+---

+# Deployment

+This project was developed using the GitHub IDE, committed to git and pushed to GitHub with following commands:

+git init

+git add .

+git commit -m "text-description of working stage on project"

+git push -u origin master

+python3 -m http.server(while working on project)

+To deploy my website to GitHub Pages, the following steps were taken:

+Log into GitHub.

+Selected repository from GitHub dashboard.

+Select ‘Settings’ at the top of the chosen repository.

+Scroll down to GitHub Pages section.

+Under ‘Source’ click the drop-down menu and select ‘Master Branch’.

+Once selected, the page auto refreshed, and the website was deployed.
+---

-Testing
+# Testing
-I had used Jasmine to test some functions and initial error messages.
-Later in the project, I did extensive manual testing, as described in the document iReadMore-testing.

 I ran the code through validation services (https://validator.w3.org/, http://jigsaw.w3.org/css-validator/ and https://jshint.com/).
 The following errors still appear:

 HTML: Attribute onreadystatechange not allowed on element script at this point.
 I left it as it is because this is the recommended link from the Google API.
 CSS warning: ...is an unknown vendor extended pseudo-class.
 I left it in the code because it's the recommentded solution of w3schools to avoid displaying arrows in the number-inputfields.
 And: it works anyway.

+---

-Credits
+# Credits

 https://www.tripsavvy.com/
 https://rvlifestyle.com/